 Essential Notices and Publications on Debt Collection from the Consumer Financial Protection Bureau

-The Consumer Financial Protection Bureau (CFPB) is now the lead regulator of the ARM industry in the U.S. With expanded power from Congress, the CFPB is the first regulator to be given direct supervisory authority over collection agencies and debt buyers, including onsite examinations and business audits for larger companies.
+The Consumer Financial Protection Bureau (CFPB) is the lead regulator for the ARM industry in the U.S. With expanded power from Congress, the CFPB is the first regulator to be given direct supervisory authority over collection agencies and debt buyers, including onsite examinations and business audits for larger companies.
 Regardless of size, every ARM firm will have to respond to and resolve each consumer complaint against it the CFPB receives.

-Essentials for Larger Collection Agencies
+Key Documents for Larger Collection Agencies

 ($10 million+ in revenue)